junalynnc/bootstrapproject/README.md

 ### Description

 This is my project I created for the bootstrap portion of a Fullstack Web Development bootcamp I took at www.nucamp.co.
-I create a mock restaurant called Filipino Kitchen and you can order online traditional Filipino dishes.
+I created a mock restaurant website called Filipino Kitchen, where we serve traditional Filipino dishes.

 # Features
 - Navigation bar & footer links